 - This strategy is based on your sales numbers over a defined timeframe and adapts the price according to demand.
 More specifically, the repricer reduces the price of products that are selling poorly and at the same time increase prices when demand increases.

 - This strategy is based on the number of sold units on the current day.
 The seller defines a price at which the product starts every day from 0:00.
 One or more thresholds of the number of sold units are defined, at which the price will increase or decrease by an amount or percentage value.
 The orders are read and analyzed every two hours.

-Clear answer: Yes!
+It seems hard to believe that using a tool that automatically improves sales and visibility while knocking out your competition is legal on an e-commerce platform?
+Understandable, but the answer is: It is very legal.
 Amazon even has an interest in it, because dynamic price adjustment not only leads to merchants increasing their margins – it also generates more revenue for Amazon in the form of commission.
 The more attractive the marketplace becomes for new sellers, the more offers are posted, which in turn attracts new customers.

-This is also reflected in the fact that Dynamic Pricing tools are available on Amazon via the AWS interface, and providers have to undergo extensive audits to accredit the security of their servers, for example.
+This is also reflected in the fact that dynamic pricing tools are available on Amazon via the AWS interface, and providers have to undergo extensive audits to accredit the security of their servers, for example.

 Bottom Line: Dynamic Pricing Is on the Rise on Amazon

 It’s difficult to envision Amazon operating without dynamic pricing.
 Going forward, the sellers who will thrive are the ones who utilize sophisticated Big Data software to manage their pricing.
 Research has demonstrated that over 50% of product listings modify their prices at least 14 times a day, and implementing Dynamic Amazon Repricing results in higher profits.